ericwastaken/network-multitool/README.md

    * `x-shell.sh` - Starts a shell in the container.
    * `x-export.sh` - Exports the docker image to a file.
 Useful for moving the image to an offline server.
    * `x-import.sh` - Imports the docker image from a file.
 Useful for loading the image on an offline server.
+2. Support for running the container commands via the host's PATH.
-2. Aliases inside the container:
+3. Aliases inside the container:
    * `ll` (long list) mapped to `ls -al`
-3. Maps the host directory **host-volume** into the container's **/root/host-volume** directory.
+4. Maps the host directory **host-volume** into the container's **/root/host-volume** directory.
-4. Support for python3, pip3 and any python dependencies listed in **host-volume/python-packages.txt**.
+5. Support for python3, pip3 and any python dependencies listed in **host-volume/python-packages.txt**.
 Some example python scripts are also included.